Shopify Ratings & Review Summary

 Although you can get a lot of useful adds-on from the Shopify app market, many of them are not free.

 For example, the Exit Offers app costs $9.99/mo and Intuit QuickBooks costs $29.99/mo.
 You might need to pay an extra $15/mo if you need the RetargetApp.
 While these apps offer great features, using all of them will definitely increase your overall costs.

 However, if a particular paid app can help you save time or reduce the amount of hassle in your workflow, it might be worthwhile as an investment.
 Pick your apps carefully and choose the ones that are able to help you in your everyday business.

 4- No email hosting

 What you can do is to set up email forwarding.
-This makes it that whenever someone reaches out to [email protected], the email will automatically be forwarded to your regular email account like Gmail or Yahoo.
-The same goes for replying emails.
+This makes it so that whenever someone reaches out to [email protected], the email will automatically be forwarded to your regular email account like Gmail or Yahoo.
+The same goes for replying to emails.